spree/spree/guides/content/user/shipments/zones.md

 ## Next Step

-Once you have set up all of the shipping zones you need, it's time to move on to the next Spree shipping component: [shipping methods](shipping_methods).
+Once you have set up all of the shipping zones you need, it's time to move on to the next Spree shipping component: [Calculators](calculators).